dbashford/MimosaEmberHTMLBarsSkeleton/README.md

 * git clone https://github.com/dbashford/MimosaEmberHTMLBarsSkeleton/
 * cd MimosaEmberHTMLBarsSkeleton
 * `npm install`
+* `mimosa bower` - when doing this for the first time, all the Mimosa modules not already resident in Mimosa will be pulled into your project, then all the bower-ized assets will be brought in.

 ## To Develop
-* `mimosa watch -s`, when doing this for the first time, all the Mimosa modules not already resident in Mimosa will be pulled into your project.
+* `mimosa watch -s`,
 * Open app at http://localhost:3000

 ## To Build with CI tests